mhdr/wireguard-install/.github/README.md

 ## Compatibility

-The script supports these OS and architectures: {needs to be updated}
+The script supports these OS and architectures:

 | OS              | Supported          | i386               | amd64              | armhf              | arm64              |
 | --------------  | ------------------ | ------------------ | ------------------ | ------------------ | ------------------ |